Cloud-Based Comprehensive Website Security Solutions

 Malware, short for malicious software, can be installed on your website by hackers who are able to find weaknesses on your web server.
 A typical website may have thousands of potential vulnerabilities for malware injection.

 Once placed on a website, malware can then be used to spread viruses, steal personal or financial data, and even hijack computers.
-It is not easily detected and may infect your customers’ computers after they visit your website.
+It is not easy to detect and may even infect your customers’ computers after they have visited your website.
 Ultimately, this negatively affects your business reputation and can result in lost business.

-Malware blacklist monitoring: We monitor search engine and proprietary lists of sites reported as malware to make sure visitors arrive at your site, not a “Red Screen” warning from their browser or search engine
+Malware blacklist monitoring: We monitor search engine and proprietary lists of sites reported as malware to make sure visitors are able to arrive at your site, instead of a “Red Screen” warning from their browsers or search engines.

-Failure to keep up with and monitor any of these items can result in lost customers, abandoned visits to your website, and wasted marketing and website design efforts.
+Failure to keep up with and monitor any of these items can result in the lost of customers, abandoned visits to your website and wasted marketing and website design efforts.

-SQL injection, is an extremely damaging attack in which hackers will attempt to access information stored in your database, such as customer data or user ID’s and passwords.
-SQL stands for Structured Query Language and is the programming language understood by databases.
+SQL injection is an extremely damaging attack in which hackers will attempt to access information stored in your database, such as customer data or user IDs and passwords.
+SQL stands for Structured Query Language and is the programming language used by most database systems.
 By inserting commands from this programming language into fields on your website’s input forms, hackers can gain access to the database records of vulnerable sites, stealing credit card data, passwords, e-mail addresses and any additional data available in the database.

-You can enable the Auto-Renew option for your subscription.
+You can enable the Auto Renew option for your subscription.
 The service will be automatically renewed monthly or annually (depending on your subscription model).
-Please make sure you have sufficient balance within your account to ensure the service will not be unsubscribe due to low balance.
+Please make sure you have sufficient balance within your account to ensure the service will not be unsubscribed due to low balance.

 If you choose not to use the auto renewal feature, you can renew the service any time before the subscription ends via your partner central.